Maximize tax savings

 0% commission • Earn upto 1.5% extra returns

 CBDT issued a circular on 20th May extending some timelines for AY 21-22

 (i) The due date to file TDS return for Q4 of the FY 2020-21 is extended from 31st May 21 to 30th June 21.

 (ii) The due date to furnish the TDS Certificate to employees in Form No. 16 is extended from 15th June 21 to 15th July 21.

-In 2004, the manual process of collection of taxes was replaced with the Online Tax Accounting System (OLTAS).
-It was introduced with an intention to minimise human intervention thereby reducing errors and facilitating online transmission of details of tax collected, deposited, refund, etc. OLTAS issues a single copy of a Challan and enables taxpayers to track the status of their challans or e-challan deposited in banks online.
+In 2004, the manual process of collection of taxes was replaced by Online Tax Accounting System (OLTAS).
+It was introduced with an intention to minimize human intervention, thereby reducing errors and facilitating online transmission of details of tax collected, deposited, refunded etc. OLTAS issues a single copy of a Challan and enables taxpayers to track the status of their challans or e-challan deposited in banks online.

-- Challan ITNS 280 – issued for depositing income tax (includes self-assessment tax, advance tax, tax on regular assessment)
+a.
+Challan ITNS 280 – issued for depositing income tax (includes self-assessment tax, advance tax, tax on regular assessment)

-- Challan ITNS 281 – issued for depositing Tax Deducted at Source (TDS) and Tax Collected at Source (TCS)
+b.
+Challan ITNS 281 – issued for depositing Tax Deducted at Source (TDS) and Tax Collected at Source (TCS)

 Challan ITNS 281 is issued, when the taxpayer deposits TDS and TCS.
 Therefore, it has to comply with the timelines laid out for deducting and depositing tax.

 Due dates for payment of TDS